Are Pain Meds for Dogs Safe?

 However, as tempting as it may be to reach for an over-the-counter pain medications such as ibuprofen, aspirin, or acetaminophen and give it to the family dog, you must avoid them at all costs.
 Over-the-counter pain meds (OTC medications) and human medications can be very dangerous, even fatal, when used improperly in dogs.
 Dogs should not be given Advil, aspirin, Tylenol, or any other pain reliever made for human consumption.

-NSAIDs for Dogs – are They Dangerous?
+NSAIDs and Asprin for Dogs – are They Dangerous?

 Some of the most common over-the-counter pain relievers fall into the category of nonsteroidal anti-inflammatories (NSAIDs).
 Common examples include aspirin, baby aspirin ibuprofen, and naproxen.
 They all work by inhibiting an enzyme called cyclooxygenase that is responsible for the production of prostaglandins that promote inflammation, fever, and pain.